 Origami continues to follow the guidance and expertise of national, state and local health officials to help protect our residents, clients, and employees from all communicable diseases.
 The dedicated Leadership Team at Origami is consistently sharing resources, discussing priorities and strategies, and managing the role our organization plays in preventing the spread of COVID-19.

 - Screening for COVID-19 symptoms and risks prior to entering any building on campus.
 This will occur via our online screening tool as well as an on-site temperature reading.

 - Once on campus, there will be a sequence of steps that must be taken including: hand sanitizing, wearing a face mask, and a temperature check.

-- We are continuing to minimize the number of people in the clinic by staggering our clinicians' schedules, continuing Telehealth services as much as possible, only allowing pre-arranged essential support persons to accompany clients into our clinic, and not allowing minor dependents of clients to be permitted inside at this time.
+- We are continuing to minimize the number of people in the clinic by staggering our clinicians' schedules, continuing Telehealth services as much as possible, only allowing pre-arranged essential support persons to accompany clients into our clinic, and not allowing minor dependents of clients inside at this time.

 - Strict social distancing will be enforced with only exceptions being made for necessary therapy interventions.